SaltyMonkey/justclash/README.md

 - Launches and supervises the Mihomo/Clash core as a system service.
 - Integration of external binaries with Linux shell scripting.
-- Practical examples of network and routing configuration (TPROXY, firewall, policy routing).
+- Practical examples of network and routing configuration (TPROXY, Mixed port, firewall, policy routing).
 - Integrates with OpenWrt/FriendlyWrt service management.
 - All configuration is handled via UCI (`/etc/config/justclash`).
 - LuCI web interface for controlling and monitoring the service.
-- Diagnostic tools for DNS, ICMP, and routing checks.
+- Diagnostic tools for DNS, ICMP, and routing.
-- Safe config reset, backup, and restore patterns.
+- Safe config reset, backup, and restore functionality.

 ## Project Structure